People

 Qualifications

-• Postdoctoral researcher (funding by European Commission, Horizon 2020) University of Leuven (KU Leuven),
+• Postdoctoral researcher (funded by the European Commission, Horizon 2020, Individual Fellowship) University of Leuven (KU Leuven),

-• PhD in Work and Organizational Psychology, joint PhD from the University of Verona (Italy) and the University of Leuven (KU Leuven, Belgium),
+• PhD in Work and Organizational Psychology, joint PhD awarded by the University of Verona (Italy) and KU Leuven (Belgium),

 • MSc in Management of Training Services, University of Verona (Italy),